 'We come from the stars': Indigenous astronomy, astronauts, and star stories

-Long winter nights are perfect for looking up at the stars, and that's exactly what we're doing on Unreserved this week.
+Long nights are perfect for looking up at the stars, and that's exactly what we're doing on Unreserved this week.
 From Indigenous astronomy to the first Indigenous astronaut, find out how Indigenous people are reframing the way we look at the sky.

 When you think about the night sky, what constellations come to mind?
 Chances are they're rooted in Western astronomy.
 But Indigenous astronomy and scientific knowledge have been here for millennia.
 It just hasn't been taught in schools, or considered important within universities.
 Hilding Neilson is working to change that.
 Neilson is Mi'kmaw and a professor in the department of astronomy and astrophysics at the University of Toronto.